trevthedev254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse - a script that reverse its input.
 100-empty_casks - finds all empty files and directories 101-gifs -  a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+102-acrostic - a script that decodes acrostics that use the first letter of each line.